16003Pieu/Pieu/README.md

 OBJECTIVE:

 The objective of this exercise is to become familiar with the ADCIRC-Subgrid modeling system.
-You will work with the ADCIRC mesh illustrated in Figure 1, where elevation is represented through a color-coded plot, overlaid with triangular grid elements.
+You will work with the ADCIRC mesh illustrated in _Figure 1_, where elevation is represented through a color-coded plot, overlaid with triangular grid elements.
 Upon executing the ADCIRC-Subgrid model, this grid will use high-resolution elevation and land use data.
 The simulation  in this example integrates and interpolates detailed information from two